sajid-dsi/spring-component-framework/README.md

 #### 1. Static Component

-Because of the api project does not provide any bean instances in runtime, we treat it as a *static* component.
+Because of the api project does not provide any bean instances in runtime, we treat it as a **static** component.

-  you just need package this project as:
+  you just need package this project output as:

 ```
   path/to/com.myapp.api-1.0.0.jar!